xk4rimx/akinator-login/README.md

 To run this project locally:

 1. Clone the repository: `git clone https://github.com/xk4rimx/akinator-login`.
+2. Navigate into the project's directory: `cd akinator-login`.
-2. Install dependencies: `npm install`.
+3. Install dependencies: `npm install`.
-3. Start the development server: `npm run dev`.
+4. Start the development server: `npm run dev`.

-4. Access the app at `http://localhost:4321`.
+You will be able to access the app at `http://localhost:4321`.

 ## How It Works